maxkapur/maxkapur.github.io/_posts/2022-08-18-multiple-selection.markdown

 ## An alternative to all-or-nothing grading

 I propose grading multiple-selection problems as $$n$$ true-or-false questions, each weighted $$1/n$$ points.
 In this example, a response of `a` is correct with respect to questions a, c, and d, and receives 0.75 points.
-A response of `c d` is correct with respect to none of the items and receives zero points.
+A response of `c` and `d` is correct with respect to none of the items and receives zero points.

 What about students who guess randomly?
 A student who guesses randomly receives, in expectation, 0.5 points under my proposal and $$1/ 2^n$$ points under the all-or-nothing method.
 Therefore, one objection to my proposal is that it provides students with a strong incentive to guess.
 I contend that this is not a real problem, because